-A number of service areas are showing significantly more spend or a shortfall in income than was actually budgeted at the end of the first quarter, and these are reported below:-

-- a) The Homeless Temporary Accommodation budget has continued to show expenditure greater than budget, with a variance of £99,166 for the first quarter of 2014/15.
-Cabinet is aware that a project has commenced to target reductions in the cost of temporary accommodation and two properties have now been purchased for this purpose.
-These properties are expected to be operational later in 2014/15 and it is anticipated that this will result in a reduction in future expenditure on temporary accommodation. - b) There are substantial unbudgeted costs being incurred in respect of development control appeals which has resulted in an over spend of £115,561 at the end of the first quarter.
-This over spend could be funded by excess planning fee income noted elsewhere in this decision. - c) There is an adverse variance of £49,392 against the land charges budget due to payments being made to refund fees paid following legal action by a group of property search companies.
-In addition to these, further payments amounting to £70,000 will need to be made during the next quarter.
-It is proposed that these additional costs are funded from additional grant income as set out in paragraph 1.4.9d of the report.

-d) As noted above, the budgets for new shared service arrangements with partner authorities are in the process of being finalised.
-This has resulted in an adverse variance of £114,234 for the Mid-Kent Planning Support Service as well as the favourable variances detailed elsewhere in the report.
+- 1.4.10 A number of areas are showing significantly more spend or a shortfall in income than was actually budgeted at the end of the first quarter, and these are reported below: - a) The Homeless Temporary Accommodation budget has continued to show expenditure greater than budget, with a variance of £99,166 for the first quarter of 2014/15.
+Cabinet will be aware that a project has commenced to target reductions in the cost of temporary accommodation and two properties have now been purchased for this purpose.
+These properties are expected to be operational later in 2014/15 and it is anticipated that this will result in a reduction in future expenditure on temporary accommodation. - b) There are substantial unbudgeted costs being incurred in respect of development control appeals which has resulted in an overspend of £115,561 at the end of the first quarter.
+This overspend could be funded by excess planning fee income noted elsewhere in this report. - c) There is an adverse variance of £49,392 against the land charges budget due to payments being made to refund fees paid following legal action by a group of property search companies.
+In addition to these, we are currently aware of further payments amounting to £70,000 that will need to be made during the next quarter.
+It is recommended that these additional costs are funded from additional grant income as set out in paragraph 1.4.9d of this report. - d) As noted above, we are in the process of finalising the budgets for new shared service arrangements with partner authorities.
+This has resulted in an adverse variance of £114,234 for the Mid Kent Planning Support Service as well as the favourable variances detailed elsewhere in this report.
 These variances will be resolved through budget transfers upon agreement of the budgetary arrangements for these services with partner authorities.
-However, as previously noted, the year end outturn projection for these service budgets is an overall adverse variance due to the additional resources required to set up the shared service.

-The report identifies a number of areas requiring action by Cabinet at this time and the decisions set out above reflect this.
-Allowing for the continuation of the issues detailed as budget pressures above, the predicted outturn for 2014/15 is an under spend of £392,516.
+However, as previously noted, the year end outturn projection for these service budgets is an overall adverse variance due to the additional resources required to set up the shared service. - 1.4.11 The report identifies a number of areas which require action by Cabinet at this time and these are set out in the recommendations at section 1.2 of this report.
+In each case the proposed actions are set out in the recommendations at paragraph 1.2.1 of this report.
+Allowing for the continuation of the issues detailed as budget pressures above, the predicted outturn for 2014/15 is an underspend of £392,516.
 This projection is sufficiently robust at this time to enable consideration of the under spend in a similar way to previous years.
-As the Council faces significant further cuts, the Cabinet's agreement to the proposals listed at paragraph 1.2.1 of the report at this time will enable the eventual under spend to be used to influence the future budget need.
+As the Council faces significant further cuts it is recommended that Cabinet agree the proposals listed at paragraph 1.2.1 of this report at this time to enable the eventual under spend to be used to influence the future budget need.

-The budget strategy for 2014/15 identified savings and efficiencies totalling £1.254m.
-These savings are being monitored corporately and it is anticipated that the target will be met in year.
+1.4.12 The budget strategy for 2014/15 identified savings and efficiencies were identified totalling £1.254m These savings are being monitored corporately and it is anticipated that the target will be met in year.